All Episodes

 And so we've been through this four times.

-We do know the difference, but the difference for this one now is Schumer literally came out yesterday and said things are getting better for Democrats every day.
+But the difference for this one now is Schumer literally came out yesterday and said things are getting better for Democrats every day.

-It was like literally as pay is being cut off to the members of the military, to the National Guard that are being deployed to civilian employees.
+It was like literally as pay is being cut off to the members of the military, to the National Guard that are being deployed, to civilian employees.

 Schumer has to stand at the microphone and smile and say it's getting better for Democrats every day.